fuzziqersoftware/sharedstructures/README.md

 - Boolean values
 - Null (this is not the same as the key not existing - a key can exist and have a Null value)

+Both structures support getting and setting individual keys, iteration over all or part of the map, conditional writes (check-and-set, check-and-delete), and atomic increments.
+All of these operations are supported in both C++ and Python, except atomic increments on HashTables (these are supported only in C++).

 The header files (HashTable.hh and PrefixTree.hh) document how to use these objects.
 Take a look at the test source (HashTableTest.cc and PrefixTreeTest.cc) for usage examples.

 ### Iteration semantics